yaroslaff/str2str/README.md

 3819A62551 308
 ~~~

 Totally we had 10'000 records in log file.
 After JOIN there were 532 messages.
 Usually message is processed in 2s, sometimes, as we see, it takes 30-60 seconds, but 3819A62551 took 300 seconds!
 Maybe something is wrong?
-We should investigate logs for misterios message id 3819A62551.
+We should investigate logs for misterious message id 3819A62551.

 ### Display archive name and size from Amazon Glacier in nice format